ArtyomKa/devenv.docker/README.md

 # Docker file for my basic development container

-The purpose of the container is to create a base for deve containers having neovim installed.
+The purpose of the container is to create a base for devel containers having neovim installed.

 ## TODO
 - [x] NvChad config
 - [x] Python
-- [ ] Tmux config
+- [x] Tmux config
+- [x] Dotfiles support